 - WhatsApp will soon allow brands to integrate chatbots with their API, opening up a whole new avenue for brand-user engagement.
 With 1.3 billion active MAU’s, this is a tremendous opportunity for businesses big and small.

-- From Oracle’s survey of 800 top decision makers around the world, over 80% are already using, or are planning to start using chatbots for their business by 2019.
+- From Oracle’s survey of 800 top decision-makers around the world, over 80% are already using, or are planning to start using chatbots for their business by 2021.
 Chatbots are largely coming out as a plausible engagement solution for marketers.

 What’s The Catch?

 Chatbots are essentially human-trained computer programs taught to understand and mimic human conversation.
 Chatbots still struggle to understand the human contextual conversation at times because every individual has a unique style of communicating.
-Chatbots lack the seamless exchange of information, something that humans are able to do so effortlessly.
+Chatbots lack the seamless exchange of information, something that humans can do so effortlessly.

 10 Reasons Why Your Business Needs Marketing Automation